The most advanced electroplating facility in this part of Europe

 Copper in the circular economy – The ideal material for green building

 At the heart of this transformation are materials that support a circular economy model.
 Copper is one of the most effective and sustainable among them—an essential element of green construction.
-Its standout feature?
+Is copper eco friendly?
 Copper can be recycled endlessly without any loss of performance or quality.
 Once extracted, it can serve in various applications for centuries.

 Here are a few statistics that highlight copper’s vital role in sustainable architecture: